The First Chang Dynasty

-"The First Chang Dynasty" is the twenty-first and penultimate episode of the third season of the American comedy television series Community.
+"The First Chang Dynasty" is the 21st and penultimate episode of the third season and 70th overall episode of the American comedy television series Community.
 It aired in the United States on NBC on May 17, 2012.
 In the episode, the group must pull off an Ocean's Eleven-style heist in order to free Dean Pelton and reveal Chang's plan.
 It received mostly positive reviews.

 Plot

-Officer Cackowski (Craig Cackowski) dismisses the group's story that Chang (Ken Jeong) has replaced Dean Pelton (Jim Rash) with an impostor (J. P. Manoux).
+Officer Cackowski (Craig Cackowski) dismisses the group's story that Chang (Ken Jeong) has replaced Dean Pelton (Jim Rash) with an imposter (J. P. Manoux).
 He warns the former students that they will be arrested if they approach the campus.

 As Greendale's new leader, Chang plans a lavish birthday celebration for himself.
 After struggling to gather reconnaissance, Troy (Donald Glover) turns to Murray (Dan Bakkedahl) from the air conditioning repair school.
 Murray reveals that Dean Pelton is locked in the cafeteria basement and explains Chang's new security measures.
 He offers additional help from the A/C school in exchange for Troy joining their program.
 The other group members, particularly Britta (Gillian Jacobs), oppose losing Troy and reject the offer.
 Instead, they plan their own operation.

 During Chang's party, Shirley (Yvette Nicole Brown), disguised as a chef, deliberately clogs a toilet, while Annie (Alison Brie) pretends to be a security guard.
 Troy and Abed (Danny Pudi) arrive as plumbers to fix the toilet; they break through the bathroom wall to access security codes in Chang's office.
 Jeff (Joel McHale) and Britta, masquerading as magicians, steal Chang's keys during their performance.
 Suddenly, Pierce (Chevy Chase) enters in a swami outfit.
 Chang recognizes Pierce, seemingly ruining the operation, but the team intentionally structured the plan to look like it was failing.
-Chang ends up chasing the fake Dean while the group frees the real Dean.
+Chang ends up chasing the fake dean while the group frees the real dean.
 However, Chang wises up and stops the group before they can escape.

 The entire group is locked in the basement.
 Before leaving, Chang reveals his plan to use a firework show to burn the records room and cover up his misdeeds, ignoring the group's warnings that doing so would burn down the entire school and kill everyone inside.
 As the group tries to escape, Troy nods to an A/C maintenance camera, causing a large fan blocking an exit to stop.
 The group celebrates, although Britta realizes what Troy has sacrificed.
 Using a distraction, they take out Chang's army of kids and prevent the fireworks from exploding.
-Chang arrives and confronts the group, but two school board members (Jeremy Scott Johnson and Brady Novak) find the fake Dean and realize what happened, forcing Chang to flee.
+Chang arrives and confronts the group, but two school board members (Jeremy Scott Johnson and Brady Novak) find the fake dean and realize what happened, forcing Chang to flee.
 The board members worry about keeping the scandal quiet, but Dean Pelton promises to keep it under wraps.

 Later, Troy honors his arrangement and prepares to move into the A/C school.
 The group shares parting words with him.
 He leaves with Murray for the school, where Vice Dean Laybourne (John Goodman) welcomes him.